rhardih/by/README.md

 which subsequently pushes the resulting container images to [Docker Hub](https://hub.docker.com/r/rhardih/stand/tags)

-An instance is currently running on Heroku and made available at:
+An instance is currently is currently hosted on a free plan on [Render](https://render.com) and is automatically deployed from the `master` branch.
+It is available at:

 [https://standby.rhardih.io](https://standby.rhardih.io)